 Long experience shows that clients absolutely want forecasting and the performance management processes that go with it.
 Yes, I’m the CEO of a forecasting software company, but do not dismiss this as the view of a software vendor.
 I am speaking 100% a business advisor.
 Castaway was built precisely because no other tool in the market could help answer the spread of questions that my business advisory clients were asking.
 From deep personal experience, I think advisory work is fantastic.
 Done right, it drives a powerful virtuous triangle … value-creating for clients, interesting for staff and profitable for the firm!

-And do not forget that the Xero 2018 Australian Accounting Industry Performance Report reported that 98% of all firms rated ‘advisory services, eg budgeting, cash flow forecasting and business planning’ as one the top 5 most attractive areas for growing advisory services revenue this year.
+And do not forget that the Xero 2018 Australian Accounting Industry Performance Report reported that 98% of all firms rated ‘advisory services, eg budgeting, cash flow forecasting and business planning’ as one of the top 5 most attractive areas for growing advisory services revenue this year.
 65% rated it as their #1 opportunity.